izaacyo/BENJIMAR/src/contact.md

 purpose could not be met with just one.
 I like to keep the letters and cards I receive from my family and friends and previously they were just sort of taking up a bottom of a drawer."

-Text us

-You can go ahead and purchase the wooden book box by visiting [BENJIMAR™](https://amazon.com).
+You can go ahead and contact us by writing to the email benjimar@outlook.com